Why choose Cal Poly for Computer Science?

 But keep in mind that universities that have more impressive campuses make you pay for it with significantly higher tuition.
 For example, if you are from out of state, UCs charge nearly $80,000 more than Cal Poly.
 Still want sculptures and fountains?

 What the campus looks like only helps to make the initial impression.
 People who went to Cal Poly and lived on its campus for 4 years overwhelmingly loved their experience.
+Parents who went to Cal Poly send their kids to Cal Poly so that they too can have the same experience.

 San Luis Obispo also has the nicest weather you could ask for.